Structure-Aware Text Recognition for Ancient Greek Critical Editions: Layout Semantics in Editions of Ancient Texts

-The long-standing tradition of canonical referencing has produced a wide diversity of layout practices aimed at encoding structural information.
-These practices often coexist with alternative organizational schemes based on content rather than on inherited pagination systems.
-For example, although the Patrologia Graeca citation system remains the scholarly standard, the philological quality of its editions is often considered insufficient, leading modern editors propose new hierarchical structures based on chapters, sections, or thematic units.
-Nevertheless, because of the authority of traditional references, these systems are often preserved in parallel, typically in the margins.
-Such practices of providing two reference systems extend to texts transmitted with a single manuscript or a particularly authoritative witness, for which references to the original folios are also commonly provided, usually in the form \textit{fol.~123r}, \textit{123v}).
+The long-standing tradition of canonical referencing has produced a wide diversity of layout practices for encoding structural information.
+These often coexist with alternative organizational schemes based on content rather than inherited pagination.
+For example, although the \emph{Patrologia Graeca} citation system remains the scholarly standard, the philological quality of its editions is often considered insufficient, leading modern editors to propose new hierarchical structures based on chapters, sections, or thematic units.
+Nevertheless, due to the authority of traditional references, these systems are typically preserved in parallel, often in the margins.
+Such dual referencing extends to texts transmitted through a single manuscript or authoritative witness, where references to original folios are also provided (e.g., \textit{fol.~123r}, \textit{123v}).
 Margins also contain additional types of information.
 In Christian texts, they frequently include references to biblical passages or other theological authorities.
 More generally, even when no canonical reference is present, line numbering is often provided (e.g., at intervals of 5, 10, 15, or more rarely 4, 8, 12).
 This layering of marginal, heading, and in-text annotations produces a visually dense and semantically complex layout, in which only a subset of elements has canonical use.
 For non-specialists, interpreting these intertwined systems can require extensive contextual reading to reconstruct relationships between structural units, marginal references, and editorial interventions.
 From a document analysis perspective, this richness is both a source of information and a major source of complexity.
 From a corpus-building perspective, identifying structuring reference identifiers among this noise is the most time-consuming step, as it directly impacts resource encoding~\cite{clerice2017outils}.